-Diverse and walkable community surrounded by the city of Detroit.
+Hamtramck is a diverse and walkable community surrounded by the city of Detroit.

-Hamtramck was once known for its large Polish population and the community is still full of Polish heritage with churches, bakeries (you can eat a paczki – aka a Polish jelly doughnut – every day here!), restaurants and bars.
-The community is now known for it’s rich and diverse international community, with Bangladeshis and Yemenis making up the largest immigrant group.
-The dense and diverse community is full of life, delicious food options and community events at all hours of the day or night.
+Once known for its large Polish population, the Hamtramck community is still rife with Polish heritage, including churches, bakeries (you can eat a paczki – aka a Polish jelly doughnut – every day here!), restaurants, and bars.
+The community is now known for its rich and diverse international community, with Bangladeshis and Yemenis making up the largest immigrant group.
+In 2021, Hamtramck also became the first city in the U.S. to have an all-Muslim City Council.